-Clearance checks and vetting
+28. Clearance checks and vetting of sub-contractors

 Note: It is the responsibility of the Housing Modification Service to ensure that appropriate background clearance checks and vetting are carried out or self-declarations completed, and records of these are kept on file.